phuongvu/water-weather/README.md

 #Water-Weather
 Water-Weather is an web application that does two things:
--Get temperature/photonresistor sensors from Arduino -Send it over to the client via web socket
+- Get temperature/photonresistor sensors from Arduino
+- Send it over to the client via web socket

 ###Installation:
 	npm install